graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration8.md

 - `ObjectExtensions.ToObject<T>` was removed; it was only used by internal tests.
 - `ObjectExtensions.ToObject` requires input object graph type for conversion.
 - Only public constructors are eligible candidates while selecting a constructor.
+- Constructor is selected based on the following rules:
   - If only a single public constructor is available, it is used.
   - If a public constructor is marked with `[GraphQLConstructor]`, it is used.
   - Otherwise the public parameterless constructor is used if available.
   - Otherwise an exception is thrown during deserialization.
+- Only public properties are eligible candidates when matching a property.
+- Any init-only or required properties not provided in the dictionary are set to their default values.
+- Only public writable fields are eligible candidates when matching a field.

+The changes above allow for matching behavior with source-generated or dynamically-compiled functions.

 ### 7. `AutoRegisteringInputObjectGraphType` changes